 Identifying the signs of kidney failure in cats can help you make the best choices for your pet.
 Modern treatments slow the deterioration of kidney disease and keep the cat well for longer, but there is a time when the kidneys shut down and quality of life becomes an issue.
 This is when truly caring for your cat may mean recognizing it's time to say goodbye.

 International Cat Care explains 'renal' or kidney disease is common in cats and a normal part of aging.
 The kidney has a limited ability to repair itself, and over the course of the pet's life, active kidney tissue is replaced with nonfunctional scar tissue.
-Various factors hasten this damage such as certain minerals in the diet, infection, high blood pressure, cancer, genetic factors and toxins.
+Various factors hasten this kidney damage in cats such as certain minerals in the diet, infection, high blood pressure, cancer, genetic factors and toxins.

 The kidneys' job is to filter naturally occurring toxins out of the blood and get rid of them in urine.
 In addition, the kidney regulates the body's hydration status and has a role in the production of red blood cells.
 When the kidney isn't working properly, a number of things happen.
 Long Beach Animal Hospital outlines the complications which include: